 6. Public Infrastructure

 Australia has highly sophisticated public infrastructure similar to other first world countries.
-Major cities such as Sydney, Melbourne, Brisbane, Adelaide and Perth have widespread public transport options including trams, buses and railways.
+Major cities such as Sydney, Melbourne, Brisbane, Adelaide and Perth have widespread public transport options including trams, bus and railways.
 In addition, all the regions are well connected by admirable road network.
-Australia is highly urbanized and yet it didn’t do this at the cost of nature.
+Australia is highly urbanised and yet it didn’t do this at the cost of nature.
 In cities like Melbourne, you will find at least a small park or reserve around every mile.
 Despite being second highest in the car ownership, Australia is one of the lowest when it comes to pollution index.
 Significant portion of government spending go into providing social welfare to the people who need it the most.
 Add to that world class healthcare facilities, better food and clean water, safe environment and you will know why life expectancy rate is so high in Australia.

 7. Government Assistance